Gigante (20-25 minute drive or 45-60 minute hike):

 San Juan Del Sur (1.5 hour drive or boat ride):

-Shopping and Restaurants-Drive, take a taxi or boat to San Juan Del Sur for the day to shop for souvenirs and enjoy one of their many restaurants.
+Shopping and Restaurants- Drive, take a taxi or boat to San Juan Del Sur for the day to shop for souvenirs and enjoy one of their many restaurants or activity options.

 Surfing- Take a boat down the coast to San Juan Del Sur and you can stop at Maderas to surf on the way.